dion-choy/ornamental/bugs.md

 # BUGS TO BE SQUASHED like how i-

-- [ ] stop signup when secret santa has started
+-   [x] stop signup when secret santa has started
 -   [x] allow same username signup from different rooms
+-   [x] Settings page for shadows and resolution

 # FEATURES TO BE ADDED

 -   [ ] what should happen when you finish the secret santa
 -   [ ] finish ornaments adding to tree
 -   [ ] display add ornaments btn after secret santa starts
 -   [ ] comment code